-- 173. 60 metres after you rejoin the road in paragraph 53, you pass a white-boarded former mill building on your right.
-Just beyond this turn right up a gravel tarmac drive, passing through a fieldgate and across a mill race in 10 metres. - 174.
-In another 10 metres cross a stream on a footbridge next to stepping stones, and in 10 metres more carry on up a path between hedges. - 175.
-In 80 metres pass through a kissing gate and keep on across a field, aiming for a point 30 metres to the left of two oak trees on its far side. - 176.
+- 174. 60 metres after you rejoin the road in paragraph 53, you pass a white-boarded former mill building on your right.
+Just beyond this turn right up a gravel tarmac drive, passing through a fieldgate and across a mill race in 10 metres. - 175.
+In another 15 metres cross a stream on a footbridge and veer left to carry on up a path between hedges in 10 metres more. - 176.
+In 80 metres pass through a kissing gate and keep on across a field, aiming for a point 30 metres to the left of two oak trees on its far side. - 177.
 In 70 metres pass through a hedge and cross a footbridge over a stream.
-Veer slightly left across the next field. - 177.
-In 70 metres pass through another kissing gate.
-Keep straight on across a large field, aiming for a lone tree about 50 metres to the right of some oast houses (buildings with conical roofs formerly used for drying hops). - 178.
+Veer slightly left across the next field.

+- 178. In 60 metres pass through a kissing gate.
+Keep straight on across a large field, aiming for a lone tree about 50 metres to the right of some oast houses (buildings with conical roofs formerly used for drying hops). - 179.
 In 250 metres, on the far side of the field, you pass the lone tree and veer left directly towards the oast houses.

-- (Note the charming designs on their wind vanes). - 179.
+(Note the charming designs on their wind vanes: also that the cones move in the wind in traditional fashion, something that would originally have created an airflow for drying the hops). - 180.
 In 100 metres pass to the left of the oast houses down a concrete path.
-In 80 metres more turn left on the road to find the Duke William pub on the left in 30 metres. - 180.
+In 80 metres more turn left on the road to find the Duke William pub on the left in 30 metres. - 181.
 Coming out of the pub turn right on the road.
-In 60 metres, turn left up the path to the church. - 181.
-In 70 metres do not enter the churchyard (unless you want to see the church), but instead turn right just before its fence up a grassy strip, turning left in 30 metres to follow an enclosed path. - 182.
-In 60 metres you come out into a field and keep straight on down its left-hand edge following a line of trees, ignoring a path diagonally to the right across the field. - 183.
-In another 600 metres you pass to the right of a house and carry on down its concrete driveway for 40 metres to a road. - 184.
+In 60 metres turn left up the path to the church. - 182.
+In 70 metres do not enter the churchyard (unless you want to see the church), but instead turn right just before its fence up a grassy strip, turning left in 30 metres to follow an enclosed path. - 183.
+In 60 metres you come out into a field and keep straight on down its left-hand edge following a line of trees, ignoring a path diagonally to the right across the field. - 184.
+In another 600 metres you pass to the right of a house and carry on down its concrete driveway for 40 metres to a road. - 185.
 Turn left on the road.
-In 60 metres the road crosses a river (the Little Stour). - 185.
-In 25 metres more ignore a path over a stile to the right, but in a further 20 metres fork left across a stile into a field, keeping on down the left-hand edge of the field beyond. - 186.
-In 250 metres cross a stile and turn left on a road. - 187.
-In another 120 metres, at a T-junction in front of a thatched cottage, go left. - 188.
-In 120 metres more you come to the centre of Wickhambreaux, with the Rose Inn (currently closed) on your right. - 189.
+In 50 metres the road crosses a river (the Little Stour). - 186.
+In 25 metres more ignore a path over a stile to the right, but in a further 20 metres fork left across a stile into a field, keeping on down the left-hand edge of the field beyond. - 187.
+In 250 metres cross a stile and turn left on a road. - 188.
+In another 120 metres, at a T-junction in front of a thatched cottage, go left. - 189.
+In 120 metres more you come to the centre of Wickhambreaux, with the Rose Inn on your right. - 190.
 Carry on up the road past the pub, passing fine houses left and right.